 - From the Subnet list, select the subnet for the proxy appliance.

 - From the Security group list, select a security group that will be associated with the proxy appliance.

-- In the Redirector port field, specify the port for routing requests between Veeam Backup & Replication components and the proxy appliance.
+- In the Redirector port field, specify the port that Veeam Backup & Replication will use to route requests between the proxy appliance and backup infrastructure components.

 - Click OK.